YwaoFugimoto/library-project/README.md

-# Biblioteca Virtual
+# Virtual Library

-Uma aplicação web para gerenciamento de bibliotecas virtuais, onde você pode cadastrar e gerenciar autores, livros.
+A web application for managing a virtual library where you can add and manage authors, books.

-## Funcionalidades
+## Features

-- **Gerenciamento de Autores:** Cadastro e atualização de informações dos autores.
+- **Author Management:** Create, update, and manage author details.
-- **Cadastro de Livros:** Cadastro e edição de livros, com associação ao autor.
+- **Book Registration:** Add and edit books, with each book associated with an author.
-- **Upload de Capa:** Inclusão de capa de livro com preview e redimensionamento utilizando FilePond.
+- **Cover Upload:** Upload book covers with preview and resizing functionality powered by FilePond.
-- **Interface Dinâmica:** Páginas renderizadas utilizando EJS.
+- **Dynamic Interface:** Pages rendered using EJS for a flexible and dynamic user experience.
-- **Validação de Dados:** Validação tanto no frontend quanto no backend para garantir a integridade dos dados.
+- **Data Validation:** Both frontend and backend validations to ensure data integrity.

-## Tecnologias Utilizadas
+## Technologies Used

-- **Node.js:** Ambiente de execução para JavaScript.
+- **Node.js:** JavaScript runtime environment.
-- **Express:** Framework web para criação do servidor e gerenciamento das rotas.
+- **Express:** Web framework for handling server routes.
-- **MongoDB:** Banco de dados NoSQL para armazenamento dos dados.
+- **MongoDB:** NoSQL database for flexible data storage.
-- **EJS:** Template engine para renderização de páginas HTML dinâmicas.
+- **EJS:** Template engine for dynamic HTML rendering.
-- **FilePond:** Biblioteca para upload de arquivos com funcionalidades de preview e redimensionamento.
+- **FilePond:** File upload library supporting image preview and resizing.